Crushing the Grand Canyon

 BUT it must be said, when you focus on crushing a rock, if you were into Taekwondo, a KEY-OPP! if you will, you would be amazed at the power of intention and focus of energy.
 Here is a photo of a volunteer demonstrating how to crush

-This isn't the final product, but you can see whats happening here, the crush is a great resource that promotes better water drainage off the trail.
+This is the pile of presumably "uncrushable" crush that managed to dwindle its way down This isn't the final product, but you can see whats happening here, the crush is a great resource that promotes better water drainage off the trail.
 Especially in this specific location at Mormon flats, with all the human traffic and mules combined, it make for one big mud puddle.

+The crush will eventually be reinforced with logs every 10 or so feet and covered completely with dirt, making a nice gradual down slope.
+Fun stuff.
 So I didn't get to "crush" the Grand Canyon as I would have defined it, but we made a small dent in the efforts of the South Kiabab trail and hey most importantly, yay!
 I'm inspired to blog again!
 I'm gunna make you a star!

 2 Comments: